-Citizens, it is LONG overdue for a visitation to the cuisine of Pakistan, where this delicious stew is the national dish! 🙂 The mighty TFD knows no fear in exploring recipes from the furthest corners of the Planet, and this delicious meal is worthy of any amount of travel!
+Citizens, it is LONG overdue for a visitation to the cuisine of Pakistan, where this delicious stew is the national dish and the marrow in the bones is the most coveted part! 🙂 The mighty TFD knows no fear in exploring recipes from the furthest corners of the Planet, and this delicious meal is worthy of any amount of travel!

 Nihari is a stew from the Indian subcontinent consisting of slow-cooked meat (mainly shank meat of beef or lamb or mutton) along with bone marrow.